WalkNetwork/instructor-framework/README.md

 commandWith(name = "up") {
   val target = optionalOfflinePlayer(0) or player
-  // if the target is not in the data manager, the command will be stopped. val data = DataManager.get(target.uniqueId) ?: error("The target is not in the data manager.")
+  // if the target is not in the data manager, the command will be stopped. val data = DataManager.get(target.uniqueId) ?: fail("The target is not in the data manager.")
   // if the level of the target in data is not greater than 5, the command will be stopped. validate(data.level <= 5, "The target level is not greater than 5.") data.level++